bitwig/bitwig-extensions/doc-source/Devine/Ez-Creator Pads.md

 ## Fader

-The motorFader controls the first remote control of the selected device.
+The fader controls the first remote control of the selected device.

 ## Bank button